 I am sad to say that Christmas has just felt like yet another thing on the to-do-list, that is often already way too long.
 Gone were the days of browsing magazines for gift ideas or shopping for hours on end until I got the perfect present and in came speedy shopping, buying presents so that I could get the job done, rather than buying presents that were amazing.

 I really didn’t like that it had become that way – surely it wasn’t in the spirit of Christmas?
 I used to love the whole build up to Christmas and the magic of that season, but this was a completely different feeling.

-However, although it made me sad, I was too stressed, too busy and had too many other things to worry about, so I just wanted it done!
+However, I was too stressed, too busy and had too many other things to worry about, so I just wanted it done!
 Finding the time to buy presents around my already hectic lifestyle was just a nightmare and I really didn’t enjoy doing it.
 The whole thing just made me sad though.
 I hated it because I never felt that the presents I was buying were as good as they could be.
 Feeling more stressed than ever just made me sad.
 I felt like I was wasting so much money, by just buying presents for the sake of buying presents, which really annoyed me.

 The Present Time

 I would still always look forward to wrapping the presents though – I love wrapping presents!